nouran-19/Fat-and-Water-Suppression-Dixon-Technique-Dicom-Images/README.md

 3. Push to your fork and submit a pull request

 4. Ensure your PR:
-- Passes all tests
+- Is bugs free
 - Updates documentation
 - Includes test coverage

 ## Research Background
 This implementation is based on the Dixon method for fat-water separation in MRI, first proposed by Thomas Dixon in 1984.
-The advanced method includes improvements such as phase correction and multi-peak fat modeling.

 ## Key References